ansavin/molecular-dynamics/README.md

 Theoretical pressure: 11008.9

 ```
 You can obtain some data during run, but you should understand that system must be in termal equlibrium to make your data be correct.
-Let`s wait while modelling is finished:
+Let's wait while modelling is finished:

 ```
 ********************************